kmaterna/elastic_stresses_py/README.md

 * Also type ```pip install okada_wrapper```
   * This step assumes you already have properly working C and fortran compilers, such as gcc and gfortran.
 You might have to get those separately.
-  * If you are working on Mac, you may need to ensure your Xcode installation is fully updated, including the command line tools.
+  * **NOTE 1 AGAIN:** If you are working on Mac, you may need to ensure your Xcode installation is fully updated, including the command line tools.
 When Apple pushes out updates to the Xcode application, it often breaks the command line tools.
 To do so, run: ```xcode-select --install```

 * To install ```Elastic_stresses_py``` itself, we will use the terminal once more.
 Move to the location where you downloaded the source code and type ```python setup.py install```